basilikum/leif/README.md

     <span name="hello">text1</span>
     <span name="hello">text2</span>

 The `$this` property will be attached to every context object.
-It returns the current context as string value.
-This is necessary when you have an actual string value as context.
+It points to the current context itself.
+This is useful when you have an actual string value as context.
 By using `$this` and a slightly different context object, the example above can be rewritten as:

     //context
     {